 Inclusive teaching benefits all students and can be incorporated into any and all new and existing courses.
 This site provides small things that you can do to make your classrooms and your teaching more inclusive.

-CATE will virtually host topic-focused events where instructors can informally raise questions, share ideas, and explore potential solutions.
-Each event will start with an experienced instructor sharing a success story, but the main focus will be dialogue, sharing, and exploration in a collegial, social atmosphere.
-The first Teaching Exchange events will be a series of Inclusive Teaching and Learning Brown Bag sessions.
+CATE hosts events where instructors can informally raise questions, share ideas, and explore potential solutions.
+The main focus is dialogue, sharing, and exploration in a collegial, social atmosphere.
+Bring your lunch and join the conversation.

 Hear from Moody faculty about how they are using small, easily implementable improvements to their classes to really make a difference in the learning experience for their students.